Bro. Cantalupi's Fundraising Drive

 (The girl was brought back into the the House)

-of one of the old couches, but considerately packaged in the crate of one of the new.
+this time of one of the old couches, but considerately packaged in a crate of one of the new.

 The new furniture pieces, all commercial grade for longevity, arrived in early April: